legendu-net/blog/misc/content/2014/01/phone-tips/phone-tips.md

 3. Verizon is way too expensive!

 4. Dial `*#06#` to get device info (EID, IMEI, IMEI2 and MEID).

+## Wireless Charging

+1. **Be careful when using wireless charging**!
+    Some phone cases have metal rings which might heat up when placed on a wiress charger.
+    You'd better make sure that a phone case is compatible with wireless charging or take off the phone cases before charging your phone wirelessly.

 ## Android